open-ephys/onix1-bonsai-docs/articles/hardware/breakout/digital-outputs.md

     each LED indicates the status of the corresponding digital output pin.
 ---

-The following excerpt from the Breakout Board [example workflow](xref:breakout_workflow) demonstrates digital outputs functionality by computing a ~10Hz binary digital counter and outputting that counter to the digital output port.
+The following excerpt from the breakout board [example workflow](xref:breakout_workflow) demonstrates digital outputs functionality by computing a ~10Hz binary digital counter and outputting that counter to the digital output port.